Polytopamine/orange-rectange/README.md

 a simple 1D quadratic and linear FEM solver with python

-FEM_functions.py defines the functions used.
+`FEM_functions.py` defines the functions used.
-FEM_classes_definitions.py defines the classes used.
+`FEM_classes_definitions.py` defines the classes used.
-models.py has the different model and is the file that need to be run.
+`models.py` has the different model and is the file that need to be run.

 ## required python modules

-Requires `numpy` to do matrix calculations
+- *numpy* to do matrix calculations
-Requires `matplotlib` to graph the displacements
+- *matplotlib* to graph the displacements